Yuanbo2020/SoundSCaper/Readme.md

 The trained models of the other 7 models in the paper have been attached to their respective folders.

-If you want to train them yourself, please follow the SoundSCaper training steps.
+- If you want to train them yourself, please follow the SounAQnet training steps.

+- If you want to test or evaluate these models, please run the model inference [here](#run-models).

 <br>